castai/docs/docs/getting-started/external-cluster/gke/remove-from-gke.md

 ---
-description: Time to say goodbye?
-You can choose from two different options to remove CAST resources based on how you used CAST AI in your cluster.
+description: Learn how to remove CAST AI resources from your connected GKE cluster.
 ---

 # Remove CAST resources from GKE cluster